smil-thakur/global-agent-hackathon-may-2025/submissions/Clippy/README.md

 We’re building the next-gen AI-powered Spotlight for your desktop – a hybrid between a blazing-fast search tool and a context-aware assistant.
 This is just the beginning.
 In the future, ClippyAI will include:

-- 🖼️ **Multi-Modal Agent for Drag-and-Drop File Analysis**: Implement a multi-modal agent capable of analyzing files dropped into the interface.
-This feature will allow users to extract insights, summaries, or metadata from files such as PDFs, images, or code files.
-This is the next major feature we are actively working on.
 - 🔊 **TTS Summarization of Documents**: Provide audio summaries of documents for accessibility and convenience.
 - 🧠 **Local Memory for Smarter Interactions**: Enhance context retention for more personalized and efficient responses.
 - 📦 **Plugin Architecture**: Allow users to extend Clippy's functionality with custom plugins.